-Richard Jones is a member of the research group CRISP (Centre for Research into Information, Surveillance and Privacy), a collaborative group involving the universities of Edinburgh, Stirling and the Open University.
-At Edinburgh Law School he is the founder and Convenor of the Criminological Theory Group.
-Richard has a long-standing interest in computers and new technology.
-He tweets on the topics of surveillance, cybercrime, security, new technologies and the tech industry, and can be found on Twitter as DrRichardJ.
+Richard Jones is a member of the research group CRISP (Centre for Research on Information, Surveillance and Privacy), a collaborative group involving Edinburgh, Stirling and the Open University.
+Additionally, at the University of Edinburgh he is a member both of its Criminology Subject Area group and of the Centre for Law and Society.
+He has a long-standing interest in computers and new technology.
+He is a member of CeSeR (Centre for Security Research, University of Edinburgh).
+He tweets on the topics of surveillance, cybercrime, security and the tech industry, and can be found on Twitter as DrRichardJ.

 Cybercrime (MSc) (Course Organiser)